PatrickEMcLean/DungeonMerchantStory/Ideas.md

 Ladenbesitzer -- Ladenbitzer.
 (Boltac's last name -- means shopkeeper in German.)

+{ Our narrator, Relan, sees the wizard go into disguise.
+Tries to tell Boltac, but Boltac wouldn't listen.

+Asarah dealing with the chosen two.
+Chapter The Chosen Two.

 It's a Western in which the cowboys aren't worth a damn and the general store owner saves the day.

 But the general store owner is Zero Mostel/Gilbert Godtfried